-Evaluators include trained local community members and RCD staff members (e.g. Community Resilience Coordinator).
+Evaluators include trained local community members and RCD staff members.
 The RCD organizes training sessions in partnership with the National Fire Protection Association (NFPA) to train volunteers on Assessing Structure Ignition potential from Wildfire.
-If you are interested in becoming a volunteer HIZ evaluator, let us know and we will get you on the list for future trainings.
 These trainings will be free of charge, though a commitment to participate in a minimum number of HIZ evaluations will be required.

-To learn more about home evaluations or training to become a HIZ Evaluator, contact our Community Resilience Coordinator Antoine Kunsch.
+To learn more about home evaluations or training to become a HIZ Evaluator, contact our Community Resilience Team.

 Where can I learn more about sustainable defensible space and home hardening?

 The RCD — in collaboration with local and state organizations — created defensiblespace.org.
 Consult this website for more information.
 Good landscaping choices in the defensible space zone provide the greatest opportunity for home ignition resistance AND improved habitat conservation with its associated ecosystem benefits — the two goals are not mutually exclusive.